ThanhBinhTran/Computer_Engineering_Projects_HCMUT/README.md

 # Computer Engineering projects [CSE HCMUT]
 This mega project includes many projects which were implemented by junior students from CSE HCMUT.
-The works were going to be applied on Raspberry Pi, due to the pandemic, however, we decided to use simulation (Turtlebot  within ROS and Gazebo or laptop.)
+The works were going to be applied on Raspberry Pi or robots, however, due to the pandemic, we decided to use simulation (Turtlebot  within ROS and Gazebo and/or laptop.)

 ## Classifying Objects on a Conveyor Belt Using Teachable Machine
 This project classifies objects on a conveyor belt using Teachable Machine.
 The simulation is conducted in ROS and Gazebo environments.
 Teachable Machine is used for objects (toys) classification.